guilouro/redux-global-loader/README.md

 **Obs**: [Redux Promise Middleware](https://github.com/pburtchaell/redux-promise-middleware/) is required

-That's a redux middleware with [redux-promise-middleware's](https://github.com/pburtchaell/redux-promise-middleware/) integration that show the Loading while there is one or more than one pending promises in current page.
-Then when all promise is completed, the loading is hide.
+A redux middleware with [redux-promise-middleware's](https://github.com/pburtchaell/redux-promise-middleware/) integration that shows the Loading while there is one or more than one pending promises in the current page.
+The loading state will be hidden as soon as all Promises gets completed.

 ## Installation